ksu-is/ItsShowTime/README.md

 Next step is to config for motion capture and video of capture event?

-Storage space on microSD shold be fine for tests.
+Storage space on microSD should be fine for tests.
 64GB

 Clean up README and Roadmap and prepare for PPT and presentation.